johscheuer/theforeman-coreos-kubernetes/README.md

+# Spoiler

+At the moment I upgrade all files in this repository to make it work with the newest (stable) kubernetes + etcd + kubernetes addons versions.

 # Snippets

 You have to create a host parameter cloudconfig and insert the specific snippet name to use the different snippets with the same provisioning template.
 You can find the default CoreOS templates for foreman at [github](https://github.com/theforeman/community-templates), which should be allready included if you use foreman > 1.8.